olegkorol/firestore-admin/README.md

 // documents = ['document1', 'document2']
 ```

+Returns an array of document IDs.

 ### Fetch all documents in a collection

-Note: The fetched documents will have an additional `_id` field, which is the document ID.
+Note: The fetched documents will have an additional `_id` field, which is the
+document ID.

 ```typescript
 const collection = await firestore.getDocumentsInCollection("my-collection");